-Currently our network controllers handle outage related calls and liaise directly with consumers.
-They also manage outage restoration efforts including tracking interruptions to consumers, updating relevant outage information on our website as well as an interactive voice recording system.
-They carry out all these without the assistance of an integrated tool.
+Currently, our network controllers handle outage related calls and liaise directly with consumers.
+They also manage outage restoration efforts, including tracking interruptions to consumers, updating relevant outage information on our website as well as an interactive voice recording system.
+We are currently undergoing a transformation journey to enable SCADA integration with other internal tools (e.g. GIS).
+Once implemented, we expect significant improvement in our fault responsiveness.